coatrack/coatrack/CONTRIBUTING.md

-### License

-By contributing, you agree that your contributions will be licensed under Apache License 2.0.
-When you submit code changes, your submissions are understood to be under the same Apache License 2.0 that covers the project.

 #### References

-This document was derived from the works of [briandk](https://gist.github.com/briandk/3d2e8b3ec8daf5a27a62) and [adam-p](https://github.com/adam-p/markdown-here/blob/master/CONTRIBUTING.md).
+This document was inspired from the works of [briandk](https://gist.github.com/briandk/3d2e8b3ec8daf5a27a62) and [adam-p](https://github.com/adam-p/markdown-here/blob/master/CONTRIBUTING.md).
 The content of the [signing-template.md](https://github.com/coatrack/signing-template.md) was derived from [adam-p's agreement file](https://github.com/adam-p/markdown-here/blob/master/contributors/adam-p.md).
 The signing method was adopted from the [medium/opensource](https://github.com/medium/opensource) project.